Health & Safety Guidelines

 Guidelines to help keep you and others healthy

-Masks are still required any time a community member has been directed to wear one by Health Services or the COVID-19 Response Team.
+Masks are still required any time a community member has been directed to wear one by Health Services.
 Existing isolation protocols will continue in line with CDC guidance: Anyone testing positive for COVID-19 must isolate for at least five days after symptom onset.
 For days five through 10, masking is still required even once an individual is released from isolation.

 - Wash your hands with soap and water for at least 20 seconds, especially after touching frequently used items or surfaces.